-- The intended learning outcomes focusing on higher-level competences (in terms of the Dublin Descriptors) are measured at program level by direct and indirect measures.
-Course evaluations are taking place after each course throughout the program; - The curriculum is evaluated regularly by alumni, participants, faculty, stakeholders, MSM's partners, the Faculty Advisory Board, Business Advisory Board and the Education Board; - Faculty and staff are evaluated per course and annually against set standards.
+- The intended learning outcomes are measured at program level by direct and indirect measures.
+Course evaluations are taking place after each course throughout the program; - The curriculum is evaluated regularly by alumni, participants, faculty, stakeholders, MSM's partners, the Faculty Advisory Board and the Education Board; - Faculty and staff are evaluated per course and annually against set standards.